 6) Contrast baths/showers

 A common theme here so far is blood flow to transport nutrients to the muscle and clear metabolites.
-Physiotherapists advise contrast heat and cold to cause alternating vasodilation/vasoconstriction of the blood vessels at the affected area.
-Switch every 2 minutes between hot and cold.
-Don’t use extreme temperatures.
-Research is mixed on this, but I’ve noticed an improvement myself.
+The rationale behind contrast heat and cold is to induce alternating vasodilation/vasoconstriction of the blood vessels at the affected area.
+Unfortunately, this is a myth and has been observed to actually increase DOMS in a controlled trial.

 8) Eat more, sleep more.

-Sometimes if you’re sore all the time, it could be that you simply didn’t eat enough calories.
-Particularly protein & carbs.
-Eat a cheesecake and a pizza. it’s OK, PropaneFitness said you can.
+Sometimes if you’re sore all the time, it’s simply that you didn’t eat enough.
+Up the protein & carbs.

 9) Fascial stretches pre/post-workout